francocurotto/YDDM-re/documentation/abilities_list.md

 Add AMOUNT CREST crest(s) to player crest pool.

 ## DIMTRADECREST (COST)
-Trade COST crest(s) of any type for one crest of any type in player crest pool.
+Pay COST crest(s) of one type.
+Add for one crest of any type in player crest pool.

 ## EXODIA
 Win the game if player controls "R Leg of Forbidden", "L Leg of Forbidden", "L Arm of Forbidden" and "R Arm of Forbidden".